 Click on the body area you want to know more about.
 Select a related health topic from the menu

 WHAT IS ALLERGIC RHINITIS?
-It is an inflammation of the lining of the nasal cavity.
-This is due to the immune system being sensitized and overreacts to irritants in the environment.
-This inflammation is characterized by a blocked nose, rhinorrhoea, sneezing and itching.
-It is classified as intermittent symptoms (less than four days per week…
+Allergic rhinitis characterised by an inflammation of the lining of the nasal cavity.
+This is due to the immune system being sensitised and then overreacts to irritants in the environment.
+This inflammation is typically characterised by a blocked nose, rhinorrhoea, sneezing and itching.
+It can be classified as intermittent (symptoms less…